patch-e/retropie-hursty-improvements/README.md

 The asset folder in this repository contain the vector logos of each console and the Photoshop PSD that I created for each console along with the background.

 Guide assumes you have already uploaded ROMs to the pi user's RetroPie `roms` folder.
-Optional steps at the end cover ROM upload.
+Optional steps at the end cover ROM upload and scraping.

 ## Steps to follow to install console additions to the theme: